 Some people who have never owned a Shiba Inu might catch the title and ask, âWhat is a Shiba Inu scream?â

 All breeds have their quirks, and this is one for the Shiba Inu.
-Maybe you do own one of this breed and are wondering why they do it?
+Maybe you own one of these breeds and wonder why they do it.

 It can be a sound for simple communication when the dog isnât pleased, or the scream can be a begging tool.

-Some people think itâs a cute or funny trait, and promote it to scream for treats as if it were a trick (yes, there are videos out there on YouTube to prove my claim).
+Some people think itâs a cute or funny trait and promote it by screaming for treats as if it were a trick (yes, there are videos on YouTube to prove my claim).

-Some people find it cute and encourage it, and others might try their best to make them stop because they find it annoying.
-Maybe this depends on the way individual Shiba Inu decide to scream?
+Some people find it cute and encourage it; others might try their best to make them stop because they find it annoying.
+Maybe this depends on the way individual Shiba Inu decide to scream.

 Shiba Inu Personality